-If you are getting divorced in the Chicago area, it is important to know some key things about spousal support — also known as alimony or spousal maintenance — under Illinois law.
+If you are getting divorced in Chicago pr the surrounding area, it is important to know some key things about spousal support — also known as alimony or spousal maintenance — under Illinois law.
 Generally speaking, the Illinois Marriage and Dissolution of Marriage Act (IMDMA) governs most legal issues related to support.
 Here are five key topics every person should know about spousal support if they are planning to get divorced in Illinois.

 Under new federal tax laws, the spouse who pays spousal support is the one who pays income taxes on the amount — as opposed to the spouse receiving the support.
 The opposite used to be true, with the spouse receiving the support paying taxes on it.
 The Illinois spousal support guidelines consider this change in the law when it provides a formula for calculating the total amount of spousal support or maintenance that will be paid.